dsoftn/PythonLibraryTool/readme.txt

 Searches only within the selected object and all its sub-objects.
 This is useful when you have a large number of analyzed libraries, so the search results of all libraries can sometimes be overwhelming.

 ## Note:
- # Press CTRL+Return to view this document.
+Press CTRL+Return to view this document.
- # Press ESC to clear this box.
+Press ESC to clear this box.
+Press Up/Down Arrow in search box to loop through past queries.
+Click on a search result to find it in the tree view.

  # ________________________
 #  Author: DsoftN, March 2023.